Kr1mson/flicksync/README.md

 - The embedder.ipynb notebook (inside src/) supports generating Timesformer embeddings for all 101 classes, enabling full-scale similarity search.

-- For a quick test and faster demo experience, a precomputed FAISS index (based on only the first 20 classes) is included in the demo_folder/demo_embeddings/ directory.
+- For a quick test and faster demo experience, a precomputed FAISS index is included in the demo_folder/embeddings/ directory.

 - This allows the app to run immediately without requiring full dataset processing.